Marvel Swimsuit Special: Attempted revivals

 In January 2015, artists Kris Anka and Kevin Wada announced that they had ceased production on a new version of the Marvel Swimsuit Special after being unable to reach an agreement with Marvel over the book's publication.
 Planned as a 52-page art book split evenly between male and female characters, the artists shared completed artwork of Gambit, Hellion, and Robbie Reyes that would have appeared in the book on Anka's Tumblr account.
 Though outlets initially reported the book as a title that had been solicited and cancelled by Marvel, Anka later clarified that the project was an artists' sketchbook that they had pitched to Marvel for their approval, and that he and Wada made the decision to not move forward with the project.

 On April 18, 2019, a revival of Marvel Swimsuit Special titled Marvel Summer Special was announced, with cover artwork by Adam Hughes and Ron Lim.
 The series was slated for release in July of that year, to coincide with the 80th anniversary of Marvel Comics.
 Three weeks later, the issue was pulled from Marvel's release schedule and Diamond Comics' Previews retail catalog, effectively cancelling the title.
 Marvel gave no reason for the issue's cancellation, beyond a statement that the issue would "not be resolicited."

 Revival

 A revival of the Swimsuit Special titled Marvel Swimsuit Special: Friends, Foes & Rivals was announced on April 17, 2025 and published on July 9, 2025.
 The issue includes a combination of plot-driven story and pinup illustrations, as well as previews of swimsuits that later appeared in the video game Marvel Rivals as in-game costumes.
+Owing to the issue garnering a positive response, Marvel announced on March 20, 2026 that the comic would continue, with a new issue titled Marvel Swimsuit Special: Brand New Beach Day coming out on July 1 of that year.
+Brand New Beach Day contains four stories written by Cody Ziglar, Daniel Kibblesmith, Rainbow Rowell, and Anthony Oliveira.